 In October 2023, we launched the GBA Fintech Two-way Internship Scheme for Post-secondary Students to subsidise students from Hong Kong and the Mainland to participate in short-term internship in Fintech companies, with a view to enhancing talent exchange and enlarging the Fintech talent pool.
 The whole internship scheme will provide 150 internship positions with the participation of around 30 Fintech companies in Hong Kong and the Mainland cities of the Greater Bay Area.

-Strengthening Cooperation with the Mainland and Overseas
+Strengthening Connection and Cooperation with the Mainland and Overseas

 In May 2024, the HKMA announced the further progress made with the PBoC in the e-CNY pilot for cross-boundary payments, to expand the scope of e-CNY pilot in Hong Kong to facilitate the set up and the use of e-CNY wallets by Hong Kong residents, as well as the top-up of e-CNY wallets through the FPS, providing convenient cross-boundary payment means for residents of both places.